sarkershantonu/java-for-testers/README.md

 1. What is JAVA? & History
 2. OOP & Principles , How OOP implemented in Java
 3. JVM architecture, Java built-in tools & support,  How code RUN inside JVM, GC algorithms.
-4. Hello world how how it runs?
+4. Hello world how how it runs?Realitime JVM code execution monitoring.
 5. Logics & conditions
 6. Packaging & OOP in Action
 7.